Hosted by site sponsor WebMate.

 iOS Support Similarities

 The iPhone 12 originally shipped with iOS 14; the iPhone 13 with iOS 15.
-Both models later shipped with iOS 15; current models now ship with iOS 16, the current version of the operating system.
+Both models later shipped with iOS 15 and then iOS 16.

 When running iOS 16, nether the iPhone 12 nor the iPhone 13 support the minor Accessibility Detection feature.
 The iPhone 12 also does not support the improved Depth of Field feature, but the iPhone 13 does have this capability.